DomoApps/StarterKit/README.md

 # StarterKit
-The easiest way to build a Domo Design Studio App using Domo's versatile charting engine, [Phoenix](https://github.com/DomoApps/domo-phoenix).
+The easiest way to build a Domo Dev Studio App using Domo's versatile charting engine, [Phoenix](https://github.com/DomoApps/domo-phoenix).

 ### Before you begin